ibexa/documentation-developer/docs/release_notes/ez_platform_v1.8.0.md

 **The FAST TRACK v1.8.0 release of eZ Platform and eZ Platform Enterprise Edition is available as of February 16, 2017.**

-If you are looking for the Long Term Support (LTS) release, see[ https://ezplatform.com/Blog/Long-Term-Support-is-Here](https://ezplatform.com/Blog/Long-Term-Support-is-Here)
+If you're looking for the Long Term Support (LTS) release, see[ https://ezplatform.com/Blog/Long-Term-Support-is-Here](https://ezplatform.com/Blog/Long-Term-Support-is-Here)

 ## Notable Changes Since v1.7.0 LTS